pressureless/paper_md/papers/Portrait/portrait.md

 `$j^{′}$`: ℝ
 ```

-Where $select(·, K )$ returns the K ’th smallest element of an input vector.
+Where <span class="def:select">$ select (·, K )$ returns the K’th smallest element of an input vector</span>.
 This results in a warp where sparse keypoints have significant influence over their local neighborhood, while the influence of densely packed keypoints is diluted.
 This weight matrix is then used to compute the weighted average of mirrored vertex locations, and this 2D location is used to bilinearly interpolate into the input image to produce it’s mirrored equivalent:

 $$\bar{I} = I\large( \sum_j W_{i,j} u_{\bar{j}}, \sum_j W_{i,j} v_{\bar{j}} \large) $$

-The only hyperparameter in this warping model is an integer value $K_σ$, which we set to 4 in all experiments.
+The only hyperparameter in this warping model is <span class="def:K_σ">an integer value $K_σ$, which we set to 4 in all experiments</span>.
 This proposed warping model is robust to asymmetric expressions and poses assuming the landmarks are accurate, but is sensitive to asymmetric skin features, e.g., birthmarks.

 The input to our facial shadow network is the concatenation of the input image $I$ with its mirrored version $\bar{I}$ along the channel dimension.
 This means that the receptive field of our CNN includes not just the local image neighborhood, but also its mirrored counterpart.
 Note that we do not include the mirrored image as input to our foreign shadow model, as we found it did not improve results.
 We suspect that this is due to the unconstrained nature of foreign shadow appearance, which weakens the assumption that corresponding face regions will have different lighting.